 With oral health being linked to overall health every day many employers, subconsciously interpret poor oral health as an indicator of poor general health.
-The health of employees can have an affect the businesses bottom line.
+The health of employees can have an effect on the businesses bottom line.
 They feel you will have more sick days.

-So, the health of your mouth is connected to so many things these is just a few things you may not have known or thought about.
+So, these are just a few things you may not have known or thought about.
 Just because you have no pain does not mean your mouth is healthy.